BaksiLi/CS-Hypomnema/README.md

 # Catalogue
 ## I. Introduction to CS
 1. [***CS50x: Introduction to Computer Science***](https://github.com/BaksiLi/CS-Hypomnema/blob/master/Resources/General/CS50x%20Intro%20to%20Computer%20Science.md)
 	Note of CS50x 2017 course, the content and structure may be slightly different from the [official syllables](http://docs.cs50.net/2017/x/syllabus.html).
 Nevertheless all the knowledge will be covered.
 The original course video and other supporting materials could be found in the [seminar page](http://cs50.tv/2017/fall/#about,lectures).
-1.【Upload Pending】 [***Zsh (Z shell) development with comparison to Bash***]
-	This is a *Learn X in Y minutes*-styled tutorial for using Zsh for development.
+1. 【Upload Pending】 ***Zsh (Z shell) development with comparison to Bash*** This is a *Learn X in Y minutes*-styled tutorial for using Zsh for development.
 It act as a fast introduction for programmers, esp. those who have knowledge about Bash.
 ## II.
 Algorithmics
 1. 【Upload Pending】***Graph Theory and Algorithms (with Python)***